Demo trading is a waste of time

 In a computer game, it's easy to "drive" a car going at 200km/h.
 Now try doing that in real life and see if it's the same thing.

 In demo trading, there are no consequences.
 You don't really care if you make a million dollars or blow up your account.
-Because in reality, it means squat.
+Because in reality, it means nothing.

 In live trading, wins and losses get personal.
-The prospect of making (or losing) a thousand dollars is going to mess with your objectivity and trading behaviour.
-This is something paper traders don't yet understand.
+The prospect of making (or losing) real dollars is going to mess with your objectivity and trading behaviour.

 Sadly, amateur traders tend to stay way too long on a demo account, and waste time playing around in a consequence-free environment.